mayankhassija/NCERT-Textbook-Downloader/README.md

 ## 📖 About

 The **NCERT Textbook Downloader** is a client-side web application designed to simplify the process of accessing educational resources.
 It provides a clean, unified interface to fetch official NCERT PDF textbooks for Classes 1 to 12.
-Unlike the official site where you might need to navigate multiple dropdowns for each chapter, this tool allows for **bulk selection and downloading**, creating a streamlined experience for students and educators.
+Unlike the official site where you might need to navigate multiple dropdowns, this tool allows for **bulk selection and downloading**, creating a streamlined experience for students and educators.

 ## ✨ Features